List of Mentors for NZSA Youth Mentor Programme

 Area: Auckland

-Genre: Short stories, novels, stage plays, non-fiction.
+Genre: Short stories, novels.

 I am the author of over twenty books – novels, short story collections, nonfiction and poetry.
 I have taught creative writing at Auckland, Massey and Waikato universities, AUT and Auckland Prison, and have conducted workshops under the auspices of various literary festivals.
 I have mentored and assessed many manuscripts and very much enjoy helping writers to progress their work to publisher-ready stage.